StopMalwareContent/Extension/README.md

 ## Block list

-You may view the sites blocked by the extension [on our website's Sites section](https://stopmalwarecontent.pages.dev/sites).
+You may view the sites blocked by the extension [on our website's Sites section](https://stopmalwarecontent.lodine.xyz/sites), for more advanced features like search, consider visiting [StopMalwareContent dashboard](https://smc-dashboard.pages.dev/domains).